1 May 2026

-Russell Davies's show was a successor to Benny Green's; both were aired on a Sunday and concentrated on the Great American Songbook, frequently drawing the listener's attention to forgotten or neglected numbers lurking within that capacious tome, making unexpected connections between songs and writers.
+Like his predecessor on Radio 2, Benny Green, who had created the blueprint, Russell Davies's focus in his show was on the Great American Songbook, drawing the listener's attention to forgotten or neglected numbers awaiting within that capacious tome, making surprising connections between songs and celebrating felicitous lyrics.

-He was my introduction to Spike Jones, among many others, and one of Jones's masterpieces of musical mayhem also happened to feature in the Russell Davies show I chose to examine, broadcast on Radio 2 on Sunday, the 2nd of May, 2010.
+Ken Sykora had provided my introduction to Spike Jones, among many others, and one of Jones's masterpieces of musical mayhem happened to feature in the edition of the Russell Davies Song Show put under the microscope.
+It was broadcast on Sunday, the second of May, 2010.

 Mel Tormé — One Morning In May